HomeMy WebLinkAbout1979-05-17 For George Delacorte, Adorning The City Is a Dream Come True (New York Times)Copyrigto (0 1979 The New York Times X

 beating a regular, moderate pace along

-the paths of the park. '"Die last yC.'a r 1.
+the paths of the park.
+"The last COi

 was in the business I did $100 million in

 business."
-He also proclaimed, "I'M
+He also proclaimed, "I'm

 not interested in the business of buying